vitejs/vite/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 New rule proposal"
-about: Suggest an idea for this project
+about: Propose a new feature to be added to Vite
 title: ''
 labels: ''
 assignees: ''